 Well water samples are tested for the presence of coliform bacteria, lead and nitrates.
 Certain bacteria present in drinking water can transmit infectious diseases.
 Analyzing water quality may also include testing for arsenic, mercury and other harmful chemicals and contaminants depending on where the home is located.
 Elevated levels of these contaminants in drinking water can lead to a wide range of health problems.

-Whenever RD loans are made to purchase, construct or repair dwellings with private water systems, it is required that the seller, builder or applicant furnish a satisfactory water test to the Area Specialist.
+Whenever USDA Loans or RD loans are made to purchase, construct or repair dwellings with private water systems, it is required that the seller, builder or applicant furnish a satisfactory water test to the Area Specialist.
 Water samples must be taken as directed by the testing laboratory to insure accuracy of the tests.

 The water sample cannot be drawn by the buyer or the seller in the transaction.